impactorbitco/handbook-main/content/ims/policies/sales/Draft - Booking, Cancellations and Non-attendance.md

 ## Waitlist Management

-To efficiently manage event capacity and accommodate participants, Green Orbit Digital maintains a waitlist system for popular events.
+To efficiently manage event capacity and accommodate participants, Impact Orbit Creative Group maintains a waitlist system for popular events.

 - When events reach capacity, interested participants can join a waitlist through our online booking system
 - Waitlisted participants will be automatically notified if spots become available due to cancellations